 Ewan has experience in development, international sales, acquisitions and production, working closely with TV and filmmakers over the last few years at Disrupting Influence - most recently announcing the release of the latest installment of the successful Cities of Love franchise, Berlin, I Love You starring Helen Mirren and Keira Knightley.
 Ewan has produced, developed and sold over 30 titles including ZERO TOLERANCE starring Scott Adkins, TV series DEEP CUTS and LAUDA: THE UNTOLD STORY.
 Ewan has also appeared on judging panels at film festivals, mentored for a number of programs for both new and established content makers and was named in The Business of Film’s International Village of Independents.
 Before moving into development, sales and acquisitions, Ewan also worked on titles including WORLD WAR Z, 360, CHATROOM and RUSH in production management, assistant directing and aerial location services.
 At Disrupting Influence Ewan has been working closely with content makers.
 Specializing in developing both their scripts and pitch materials to best showcase their project and take the next steps in getting their picture off the ground.
 Company bio: Disrupting Influence provides production, financing and sales services for commercially unique theatrical, VOD and television content.
 In addition to working with established filmmakers, DI consults and works with several groups to provide guidance and support to up and coming talent.
 Our approach is to provide them with the tools to get their projects off the ground while at the same time to provide a positive experience - giving them a road map to tackle their next project.
 Full Bio »

 It’s no secret that streaming television is booming.
-New shows are being released on Netflix, Hulu, and Amazon, and with more streaming services like HBO Max, Disney+ and even the short form streaming platform Quibi coming into the fold, demand for content has never been higher.
+New shows are being released on Netflix, Hulu, and Amazon, and with more streaming services like HBO Max, Disney+ now in the fold, demand for content has never been higher.
 There truly hasn’t been a better time for you to get that series you’ve been working on noticed.
 But with any gold rush, you need the proper information to assure you are positioning yourself for success.
 In order to get a streaming executive (or a manager or agent, for that matter) to turn their head and give your show consideration you’re still going to need a dynamite pitch, and with it, an excellent pitch deck.

 Pitch decks are a mystery.
 Why?
 Because no two pitch decks are the same.
 But there are elements that are crucial that separate a professional deck from an amateur one.
 A solid pitch deck will get those executives on your side and show them how exciting and marketable your idea is.
 It can be what stands between you and that green light.
 But what does a great pitch deck even look like, and do different approaches work better for broadcast networks than streaming networks?
 What do streaming executives want to see and what should you steer clear of at all costs?